dmccarthy6/Tasks/README.md

 ## Tasks Images
 **Updated images coming soon!

-### App Store Link:
+### App Store:
 [![Download on App Store](Images/AppStoreBlackGithub.png)](https://itunes.apple.com/us/app/tasks/id1378039351?mt=8)

 #### **Updated version expected to be released to app store in early 2020!
 ***
 ## Technologies:
-* UITableView - Using UITableView for the list views in the project.
+* **UITableView:** Using UITableView for the list views in the project.
-* UITabBarController
+* **UITabBarController:** TabBarController used to display menus to share or edit lists.
-* Core Data: Core Data used for local persistence.
+* **Core Data:** Core Data used for local persistence.
 Save lists, tasks, reminders, and due dates all using Core Data.
-* CloudKit: Used NSPersistentCloudKitContainer to perform Core Data/CloudKit Sync.
+* **CloudKit:** Used NSPersistentCloudKitContainer to perform Core Data/CloudKit Sync.
-* Today Extension: Use the today widget to view any items that have a reminder date set for that day.
+* **Today Extension:** Use the today widget to view any items that have a reminder date set for that day.
-* Share Extension: Share tasks via share window.
+* **Share Extension:** Share tasks via share window.
-* Custom Animations: Custom animations used on the TabBar menu.
+* **Custom Animations:** Custom animations used on custom menus that appear and disappear from the TabBarController.
+* **Programatic UI:** Built the UI programatically without the use of Xib's or Storyboards

 ***
 ## Requirements: